Mercer (consulting firm): Mercer (since 2007)

-In 2014, Mercer acquired Norwell, Massachusetts-based Transition Assist, a private health care exchange specializing in coverage for Medicare-eligible retirees.
-Also in 2014, Mercer acquired Jeitosa Group International, a business and technology consultancy, and a 34% stake in South Africa-based employee benefits specialist Alexander Forbes.
+In 2014, Mercer acquired Norwell, Massachusetts–based Transition Assist, a private health care exchange specializing in coverage for Medicare-eligible retirees.
+Also in 2014, Mercer acquired Jeitosa Group International, a business and technology consultancy, and a 34% stake in South Africa–based employee benefits specialist Alexander Forbes.
 Later that year, Mercer acquired Swiss private markets manager and consultant SCM, and Denarius, a Santiago, Chile-based consulting firm focused on compensation and benefits survey and information products.

 In 2015, Mercer made two acquisitions.
-It acquired Hopkinton, Massachusetts-based Comptryx, a workforce metrics company offering surveying, modeling and analytics services, and also acquired HRBS, a provider of career and talent consulting and information services to clients across Asia, particularly Hong Kong, Singapore and mainland China.
+It acquired Hopkinton, Massachusetts–based Comptryx, a workforce metrics company offering surveying, modeling and analytics services, and also acquired HRBS, a provider of career and talent consulting and information services to clients across Asia, particularly Hong Kong, Singapore and mainland China.
 In that same year, Mercer sold its US defined contribution administration business to Transamerica.

 In 2016, Mercer acquired Pillar Administration, Australia from the New South Wales State Government.
 Pillar was Australia's fourth largest superannuation administration provider, with more than $100 billion in funds under administration across 1.1 million member accounts.

 In 2017, Mercer combined its investment and retirement consulting practices into a new Wealth consulting division.
 In December 2019, Mercer's investment assets under management reached above $300 billion.

 After Marsh McLennan's 2018 purchase of London-based Jardine Lloyd Thompson (JLT), operating in employee benefits and other financial services, the JLT business was integrated into Mercer.

+In 2025, Mercer acquired O’Brien Wealth Partners, a firm that manages $1.1 billion in client assets.
+This marked the company's 104th acquisition since 2016.